libremfg/rhize-docs/content/deploy/install/services.md

 ### Enable Audit Subgraph

-The Audit trail subgraph is super composed into the router in order to use.
+To use the Audit trail in the UI, you must add the Audit trail subgraph into the router.
 To enable router to use and compose the subgraph:

 1. Update the Router Helm chart overrides, `router.yaml`, to include: